rsyslog/rsyslog/tools/rscryutil.rst

 	CAMELLIA256

 SUPPORTED CIPHER MODES
 ======================

-We basically support what libgcrypt supports.
+In case of "gcry", we basically support what libgcrypt supports.
 This is:

 	ECB
 	CFB
 	CBC
 	STREAM